tramhao/termusic/README.md

 ### [0.3.4]
 - Released on: .
 - Refactoring lyric mod to songtag mod.
+- Run songtag search in threads so it'll not block tageditor.

 ### [0.3.3]
 - Released on: August 21, 2021.